jolexa/pireps.n2471u.com/README.md

 # What are PIREPS?
 PIREP stands for `Pilot Report`, basically a first hand account of something.
-This is the home of N2471U, a Piper Archer II (PA-28-181)
+This is the home of N2471U, our Piper Archer II (PA-28-181)

-## Random Posts
+## How it all begins...
 * [How it all begins](posts/20170717-how-it-all-begins.md)